atsapura/CardManagement/article/Fighting.Complexity.md

 ### Data access layer

 The design of entities in this layer may depend on our database or framework we use to interact with it.
 Therefore domain layer doesn't know anything about these entities, which means we have to take care of mapping to and from domain models in here.
 Which is quite convenient for consumers of our DAL API.
 For this application I've chosen MongoDB, not because it's a best choice for this kind of task, but because there're many examples of using SQL DBs already and I wanted to add something different.
 We are gonna use C# driver.
-For the most part it's gonna be pretty strait forward, the only tricky moment is with `Card`.
+For the most part it's gonna be pretty straight forward, the only tricky moment is with `Card`.
 When it's active it has an `AccountInfo` inside, when it's not it doesn't.
 So we have to split it in two documents: `CardEntity` and `CardAccountInfoEntity`, so that deactivating card doesn't erase information about balance and daily limit.
 Other than that we just gonna use primitive types instead of discriminated unions and types with built-in validation.

 There're also few things we need to take care of, since we are using C# library: